ishani-tagore/IMDB_Sentiment_Analysis_ML_2023/README.md

 for more accurate sentiment analysis, which is particularly important when dealing with subjective content, we believe it is useful for analyzing movie reviews.
-Additionally, Keras is a high-level neural network API that is easy to use and has a large community of users, making it a practical and accessible tool for data analysis.
+Additionally, Keras is a high-level neural network API that is easy to use and has a large community of users, making it a practical and accessible tool for data analysis. <br>
 Our first step is to preprocess the data by tokenizing the text and converting it into numerical vectors.
 Next, pad the sequcne to a fixed length and covert the target data to binary labels.
 We define, complie, and train the model and discovered that it reaches the accuracy of 88.03%.